-The program of studies is based on the general studies requirements of Troy University.
-The clinical facilities used for student learning experiences in the generic track are located in Troy and surrounding communities.
+The clinical facilities used for student learning experiences in the BSN generic track are located in Troy and surrounding communities.
 Students are responsible for transportation and the cost of meals.
 Students who buy university meal plans may arrange for a sack lunch.
 For child health nursing, students may be assigned to learning experiences in Birmingham, Alabama.